-Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply in terms of the MDG. from the Mgeni System has already exceeded the 99% assurance of supply level that will be achieved with the commissioning of the MMTS-2.
+Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply in terms of the The uMkhomazi Water Supply Project Current water demand from the Mgeni System has already exceeded the 99% assurance of supply level that will be achieved with the commissioning of the MMTS-2.
 Further augmentation of the Mgeni System is therefore already required.
-Water resource development on the uMkhomazi River has been identified as the next likely major project to secure long-term water variation order is required for additional work that is needed for the WULA.
+Water resource development on the uMkhomazi River has been identified as the next likely major project to secure long-term water resources for the Umgungundlovu and eThekwini municipal areas.
+The purpose is therefore to augment the water resources. work that is needed for the WULA.
 The draft EIR has been circulated for comment.
-This precedes the public meetings which are now planned for May 2016.
-Budget (subject to review): 2017/2018 - 2017/2018 - R25,000,000 2018/2019 - R25,000,000 2019/2020 - R45,000,000 2020/2021 - R45,000,000 Cash flows Beyond 5 Ingwe, Richmond, Mkhambathini and Impendle Municipalities.
-Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured
+Budget (subject to review): 2016/2017 - 2017/2018 - R25,000,000 2018/2019 - R25,000,000 2019/2020 - R45,000,000 2020/2021 - R45,000,000 Cash flows Beyond 5 Ingwe, Richmond, Mkhambathini and Impendle Municipalities.
+Outcome 6: An efficient, competitive and responsive economic infrastructure network 4: Maintenance and supply